 31. Explore Indianapolis on the new IndyGo Red Line!
 Single rides with a 2-hour transfer are $1.75 and day passes are $4.

 32. Walk around and explore rotating exhibits the Indianapolis Art Center!
 Free!

-34. Explore the The Learning Curve at Central Library!
+34. Explore The Learning Curve at Central Library!
 Free!

-39. Take a break from the sun at Barnes & Noble Storytime and Activities.
+39. Enjoy Barnes & Noble Storytime and Activities.
 Free!